Chethan-Mns/DataStructures_Python/README.md

 ## Contribution

-If you would like to contribute to this project by improving the model, adding new features, or fixing issues, please feel free to submit pull requests.
+If you would like to contribute to this project by adding new features, or fixing issues, please feel free to submit pull requests.
 Contributions are welcome and encouraged.

 ## License